wilsonmar/wilsonmar.github.io/_posts/2022-12-15-passwordless.md

    ## 1Password

-   So security-conscious people store passwords in a vault such as in a 1Password vault, which can either only store secrets locally or store in their cloud.
+   So security-conscious people store passwords in a vault such as in the 1Password app, which can either only store secrets locally or store in their 1Password cloud.

    But it's still a hassle to provide a password to every website.

    Hackers <a target="_blank" href="https://krebsonsecurity.com/2021/09/the-rise-of-one-time-password-interception-bots/">have been known to fake requests to steal</a> (via Telegram) One-Time-Password numbers from Authy app users.

+2. PROTIP: In 1Password, construct an account with an email for use in sign in.
+I say "construct" because if your name is "John Doe" and you have a gmail.com account, you should create in 1Password a entry such as

+   <pre>johndoe+3413@gmail.com</pre>

+   In 1Password track that you allocated "3413" to each website.

    ## The safest password is no password